 The more you are able to specify exactly who is able to participate in the program, the less confusion, and confrontation you and your partners will experience when paying out the incentive.

 4.)
 Qualifying Product

 Clearly stating which product or product family applies to which program is essential to communicate.
-Aligning your sales and marketing programs to encourage the sale of slow moving units is a big reason why channel programs exist.
+Aligning your channel sales and channel marketing programs to encourage the sale of slow-moving units is a big reason why channel programs exist.

 What is the minimum revenue commitment level?
 Is there a minimum or maximum quantity needed to be purchased or sold?
 Does your partner need to sell to a specific market or end-customer?
 Must partners participate in quarterly sales training?
 Does your partner have to feature your solutions in their marketing and sales activity?
 Did your partner successfully attain the quarterly sales revenue goal?
 What is the deadline the claim must be submitted after-purchase?